TCKnickerbocker/TCKnickerbocker/README.md

   Concepts used: Web development, UI design, APIs

-  ### Resnet Neural Network
+  ### Resnet Image Classifier

-  A ResNet NN trained and tested on the CFAIR-10 Dataest \
+  A NN utilizing a deeplearning Resnet archetecture trained and tested on the CFAIR-10 Dataest \
   Concepts used: Convolutional Neural Networks, Image Classification, Output Visualization